potteredgerton/javascript-for-dummies/README.md

 JavaScript has several built-in data types that are used to represent different kinds of values.
 Here are the most common data types:

+### Number
-Number: This data type is used to represent numeric values.
+This data type is used to represent numeric values.
 Numbers can be positive, negative, or decimal.
 Here's an example:

 <pre>
 <code>